USPTO Trademark Registration Cost 2026: $250–$350 Per Class

 Data Sources

 Filing fees and fee schedule: USPTO Trademark Fee Schedule (37 C.F.R. § 2.6), effective October 2023.
 Maintenance filing deadlines and requirements: Trademark Act, 15 U.S.C. § 1058–1059 (Sections 8 and 9).
 Office action rates and approval statistics: USPTO Trademark Performance Dashboards and annual reports.
 Attorney fee ranges: American Intellectual Property Law Association (AIPLA) Report of the Economic Survey.
-Updated March 2026.
+Updated April 2026.